d5c0d3/PowerBI-3Dscatter/README.md

 This visual and walkthrough is based on [this RPubs article by John Friel](https://rpubs.com/jpf5046/313759).

+---
+*Note:*
+Although in this case these steps are used to produce a 3D scatter custom visual the procedure can be use to create any customized R based visual.
+---

 These are the basic steps to follow:

 1. If not already done, download and install node.js from here <https://nodejs.org/en/>,
 2. Initialize a custom visual package using command line tools,
 3. Edit the R code that comes with the package,
-4. Complie the visual using command line tools again,
+4. Compile the visual using command line tools again,
 5. Import the custom visual into PowerBI.

 ## 1. Installing node.js